iamraselmolla/dae-project-activities-management/README.md

   - **Medium**
   - **Low**

-- **Targeting Notices:** Notices can be sent to all users or specific users as needed.
+- **Targeting Notices:** Notices can be sent to all users or specific users as needed as per needed.

 - **Comment Thread Management:** Admins can control the comment threads for each notice, allowing for efficient communication and tracking of discussions.